-A: BHP grant funds are not available for properties owned by private individuals or for-profit corporations.
+A: Division of Historical Resources (DHR) grant funds are not available for properties owned by private individuals or for-profit corporations.
 Grant funding is available only for non-profit organizations, state agencies (including universities), local governments, and units of local governments.
 Projects funded by this grant program must serve the public interest, and grant funded rehabilitated buildings must be accessible to the public.

 If you are seeking funding assistance for your privately owned historic home, you may be eligible for tax reductions, low-interest loans, or grants available from the federal government, your city or county government, or private advocacy organizations such as the Florida Trust for Historic Preservation.